Department of Film and Media Studies

 Advising

-The Director of Graduate Studies initially advises entering graduate students; but students select a permanent, primary advisor from the Film and Media faculty.
-By the end of the first year of graduate study, students should ask a faculty member to serve as their advisor and should notify the Graduate Academic Advisor of the faculty member identified.
-The faculty advisor will work closely with the student to develop a coherent plan of study and select courses ahead of each term in preparation for their thesis or dissertation.
+The Director of Graduate Studies initially advises entering graduate students until students select a permanent, primary advisor from the Film and Media faculty.
+By the end of the first year of graduate study, students should ask a faculty member to serve as their advisor and should notify the Graduate Program Coordinator of the faculty member identified.
+The faculty advisor will work closely with the student to develop a coherent plan of study and select courses ahead of each term in preparation for their thesis.
 Graduate students will meet with their advisor at least once a year to evaluate their course performance and timely progress toward the degree.

 Non-Degree Seeking